tldr-pages/tldr/pages/common/whereis.md

 > Locate the binary, source, and manual page files for a command.
 > More information: <https://manned.org/whereis>.

-- Locate binary, source and man pages for ssh:
+- Locate binary, source and man pages for SSH:

 `whereis {{ssh}}`